nawkboy/nawkboy.github.io/GetKanbanProductionGuide.md

 ## Hacking getKanban

 Cheryl Hammond provides an interesting perspective on using the getKanban game.
 My experience has not been the same as hers.
-In my experience, “Evil Carlos” has not adversely affected learning outcomes at all.
+In my experience, "Evil Carlos" has not adversely affected learning outcomes at all.
 I suspect your experience will vary based on the skills and background of the game participants.

 [http://blog.nwcadence.com/hacking-getkanban-version-2/](http://blog.nwcadence.com/hacking-getkanban-version-2/)